natos/esibildosola.com/content/shows.md

 {{% image src="/assets/images/shows/hero4.jpg" %}}
 {{< /hero-fader >}}

-# Shows

 ## Silks

 On each aerial silk’s piece I create a new delicate and complex act that combines dance, acrobatics and choreography while climbing on an approx. 8 meters long  fabric suspended from a fixed point in the ceiling.
 I take special care to synchronise stunning moves into the music to catch the audience attention in all their senses.

 {{< images size="3" >}}
 {{% image src="/assets/images/shows/show-silks1.jpg" %}}